sabrinahaniff/CIS3110-Notes/01-introduction.md

----
-title: 01 Introduction to Operating Systems
-tags: [operating-systems, introduction, system-calls, kernel]
-course: CIS3110
----

-# 01 Introduction to Operating Systems
+# Introduction to Operating Systems

 ## What is an Operating System?